中文版|English

 ROV Competition Rules

-The Competition examines the underwater comprehensive operation ability of the ROV, including scouting the aquaculture area and feeding, inspecting the hull, collecting ores, and underwater precise operation of the seabed detection.
+The Competition examines the underwater comprehensive operation ability of the ROV, including scouting the aquaculture area and feeding, inspecting the hull along the prescribed route, collecting seabed ores, and underwater precise operation of supplying power and starting the seabed detector.

 8.jpg